Indoor Air Quality – Introduction for HVAC Contractors

 Beginning with the first ventilation standards established in 1895, codes have called for twenty to thirty cubic feet per minute (CFM) of outside air for each occupant in a ventilated space.
-Actually, rates have probably been greater as many facilities lacked mechanical ventilation and depended on open doors and windows to admit huge amounts of fresh air.
+Actually, rates have probably been greater as many facilities lacked mechanical ventilation and depended on open doors and windows to permit large amounts of fresh air.
 Even mechanically ventilated buildings enjoyed high levels of outside air exchange due to the loose construction methods used before the 1970s.
-Under these earlier standards, it was not a standard practice to tightly seal the building perimeter.
+Under these earlier standards, it was not common practice to tightly seal the building perimeter.

 Energy costs dramatically increased in 1972 due to the Arab oil embargo.
 Suddenly, it made sense to spend the extra money to prevent leakage of outside air into or conditioned air out of buildings.
 In 1979, ASHRAE revised ventilation standard 62 downward from 30 to 5 CFM per occupant.
 Many localities adopted this as part of the code.

-The previous high rates of ventilation provided enough air-changes that contaminates in indoor environments were largely diluted before reaching harmful levels.
-Where the outdoor air quality was very poor, of course, this dilution of the indoor air was of no value or worse be dangerous.
-In these cases, however, occupants tended to blame outside ‘air pollution’ conditions for their respiratory and other problems.
+The previous high rates of ventilation provided enough air-changes that contaminates indoors were largely diluted before reaching harmful levels.
+Where the outdoor air quality was very poor, of course, this dilution of the indoor air was of no value or worse — dangerous.
+In these cases, however, occupants tended to blame outside "air pollution" conditions for their respiratory and other problems.
 They did not recognize the separate and potentially hazardous problems caused by indoor air environments.
 Even so, reduction in ventilation was not the sole cause of indoor air problems.

 The Age of IAQ

 It is not clear at what point we came to recognize that indoor air quality problems were not simply going to go away.
 From 1980 to 1990, extensive debate occurred on the subject.
-Many engineers and scientists held that there was no problem.
-They maintained that, in a few cases, due to poor design and lack of maintenance isolated buildings had problems that needed to be corrected.
+Many engineers and scientists believed that there was no problem.
+They maintained that, in a few cases, due to poor design and lack of maintenance, isolated buildings had problems that needed to be corrected.
 For the most part, however, they insisted that most buildings were perfectly ok.
-Meanwhile, news courage increased of cases where numerous employees or other building occupants were facing significant health problems.
-The terms ‘building related illness’ (a specific condition in one individual directly connected to a building centered cause) and ‘sick building syndrome’ (generalized, non specific symptoms experienced by one or more occupants of a given building – that often went away when the individual remained out of the building) became part of our language.
+Meanwhile, news coverage increased of cases where numerous employees or other building occupants were facing significant health problems.
+The terms "building related illness" (a specific condition in one individual directly connected to a building centered cause) and "sick building syndrome" (generalized, non-specific symptoms experienced by one or more occupants of a given building – which often subside when the individual remains out of the building) became part of our language.

 A New Opportunity

 IAQ is a dynamic and continuously evolving discipline.
 We have much to learn about it.
 Many research projects are under way and the information we have now is very preliminary and narrow in scope.
 Unfortunately, the research needed to completely understand IAQ is complex and will take years to complete.
-Until then, we have to do something to improve air quality to the point where people will not be at risk.
-Also, employees want to have the best working conditions possible so employee productivity will be high.
-We have learned that poor air quality in offices is responsible for much of the lost work days that we previously thought was normal.
+Until then, we must do something to improve air quality to the point where people will not be at risk.
+Also, employers want to have the best working conditions possible so employee productivity will be high.
+We have learned that poor air quality in offices is responsible for many of the lost workdays that were previously thought to be normal.

-Home owners, building owners, and employees will look to HVAC contractors to meet their IAQ needs.
+Homeowners, building owners, and employers will look to HVAC contractors to meet their IAQ needs.
 For the contractor that is knowledgeable and ready, this new interest can lead to additional profits.
-Conversely, customers may perceive contractors that are not ready for this new field as behind the times resulting in lost business.
-In the next several pages, we will present the basic concepts that influence IAQ and what you can do to help your customers with their IAQ needs.
+Conversely, customers may perceive contractors that are not ready for this new field as behind the times, resulting in lost business.
+The next several pages will present the basic concepts that influence IAQ and what you can do to help your customers with their IAQ needs.

 What Causes Poor IAQ?

-We could attempt to define clean air in terms of chemical gases, suspended particles, and biological content.
-But, that would probably be of little use to you and your customers.
 Currently, the best definition we have of air quality is the beliefs and perceptions of those who live or work in the space being studied.
-If they think the air quality is good; then we conclude that it is.
-The question is, how many have to complain before we decide that there is a problem?
-There is not universally accepted standard on this matter.
+If they think the air quality is good, then we conclude that it is.
+The question is, how many complaints need to be made before we decide that there is a problem?
+There is not a universally accepted standard on this matter.
 However, the most widely used rule-of-thumb is, if 20% or more of the individuals in a given space complain about the air quality, then there is a problem.

 It is helpful to understand what we mean by poor air quality.
 Ask for an example of clean air and many people will mention the outdoor air on a spring morning following a rain shower.
 This example illustrates several facts we have learned about what makes air clean:

-Free of particulate matter – Falling rain removes dust from the air and free of particulates.
+- Free of particulate matter – Falling rain removes dust from the air, making it free of particulates.
 Water can be a very efficient filter.
 Unfortunately, water also can support the growth of bacteria and fungus.
 Consequently, we do not normally use water as a filter indoors.
-Not only would it be more complicated to handle than a panel filter, it would lead to serious microbial contamination.
+Not only would it be more complicated to handle than a panel filter, but it would also lead to serious microbial contamination.

 Effective control of particulates is the first step in providing an acceptable level of indoor air quality.
 Air borne particles can be a source of problems.
 Many of the bits of dust and debris floating in the air directly cause illnesses or discomfort in humans.
 Most people have heard of and seen magnified photos of fearsome looking dust mites.
 These small insects cause allergic reactions in many and can harbor disease causing bacteria.
 But these are just the beginning.
 Bacterial and fungal spores, toxic or irritating substances, and chemical residues are just some of the components of the dust found in room air.
 These contaminates cause discomfort and may be potentially dangerous to building occupants.
 The danger becomes greater the higher the concentration and the longer the exposure.
 Therefore, sales of portable air cleaners have grown rapidly in recent years.
 Users hope that these devices will clean dangerous particles from the air.

-Particles also have undesirable indirect effects.
+Particles also have undesirable, indirect effects.
 Many particles are organic in makeup and thus serve as a food source for microorganisms.
 If these particles accumulate in the HVAC system, it may lead to a rapid growth of microorganisms.
-Consequently, when air moves over growth sites it dislodges particles and distributes them to the conditioned space and occupants.
-Also, build up of microorganisms on heat exchange surfaces can also drastically reduce heat transfer efficiency.
+Consequently, when air moves over the growth sites, it dislodges particles and distributes them to the conditioned space and occupants.
+Buildup of microorganisms on heat exchange surfaces can also drastically reduce heat transfer efficiency.
 This will increase operating costs and may reduce system efficiency.

-An often overlooked fact is that all the air entering the HVAC system must be filtered.
-Where there is leakage around the filter or filter frame or the air return ducts leak, contaminated air will reach the air handler and the benefits of improved filtration will not be realized.
+An often-overlooked fact is that all the air entering the HVAC system must be filtered.
+Where there is leakage around the filter, filter frame, or the air return ducts leak, contaminated air will reach the air handler and the benefits of improved filtration will not be realized.
 An important task in a filtration improvement program is inspecting and testing for duct leakage and repairing the leaks found.
 This is very important when the leak is in a duct that passes through a non-conditioned space.
 The quality of air in such a space is often very poor.
 Thus, such a leak can introduce significant contamination into the system.

-In a like manner systems that include outside air inlets for fresh air makeup must bring that air in before the filters.
+In a similar manner, systems that include outside air inlets for fresh air makeup must bring that air in before the filters.
 Outside air must be filtered before being conditioned and circulated.
 Many IAQ problems have been traced to contaminated outside air.

 Good housekeeping inside of the HVAC system is even more important.
 Moisture and temperature conditions are normally ideal for rapid microbial growth.
 If a large amount of soil is present, extensive colonies will form.
-These growths actually become thick enough on heat exchanger surfaces that they significantly reduce heat transfer efficiency.
+These growths become thick enough on heat exchanger surfaces that they significantly reduce heat transfer efficiency.
 It is not uncommon for built up growth to reduce efficiency as much as 29%.
-The bacteria that grow on coils and in drain pans are of a category known as ‘sulfite fixing bacteria’. as part of their growth cycle, they remove sulphur from the air and give of sulphur dioxide which in water, forms sulfuric acid.
+The bacteria that grow on coils and in drain pans are of a category known as "sulfite fixing bacteria."
+As part of their growth cycle, they remove sulfur from the air and give of sulfur dioxide, which forms sulfuric acid when introduced to water.
 This acid causes much of the corrosion in air handlers and other system components and dramatically shortens component life.

 The need to clean the air ducts is less agreed on.
 This may be because the air duct cleaning industry has had many less than totally ethical members in the past.
 This has left many HVAC contractors with aa belief that duct cleaning is not a legitimate activity.
 Also, studies are not available that quantify the benefits gained by cleaning ducts as opposed to leaving them dirty.
 Some of that research has been started.
 We will soon have more facts available with which to judge the need for having a high level of cleanliness in air ducts.